-This Gold-LEED home, selected for Domus Best Houses, awarded for AIA Long Island as honorable recognition in Residential Sustainable Design, and nominated for Frame House of the Year Award, it is called Cocoon because its round walls form a Cocoon shape towards northern and western neighbors.
+This Gold-LEED home, selected for Domus Best Houses, awarded for AIA Long Island as honorable recognition in Residential Sustainable Design, and nominated for Frame House of the Year Award, is called Cocoon because its round walls form a Cocoon shape towards its northern and western neighbors.
 This rounded enclosed half of the house provides shelter and privacy.
 The other glass side of the house, facing south, takes in ocean breezes and open views.
 The cedar shingle cladding blends in with the historic neighborhood and benefits from local craft traditions.
 By tuning in to given site conditions, and with the help of environmental technologies such as photovoltaic panels and reflecting rainwater cistern, architectural design serves both the environment and wellbeing.

 It is shaped by the legal restriction to build keeping distance from the wetlands.
 Luckily, the view of the greenery towards the ocean faces south and east, so that the southern glass façade provides both views and passive heating gain.
 The thermal masses of the thick northern/western walls, supported entirely by timber structure, keep away humidity and retain heat while providing privacy.
 The large unbroken sliding doors connect inhabitants with the smells, feel and sounds of the garden and ocean in the distance.
 In a structure that partakes in the natural landscape, a comfortable temperature is primarily achieved through passive strategies.